togostanza/ts/doc/Getting-Started.md

 ## Scaffold a new stanza

-Move into the brand new stanza provider and generate a new stanza.
+Naviget to the my_provider direcotry and generate a new stanza named hello.

 ```sh
 $ cd my_provider